fairrent.ie

 Check if the notice is valid

-A valid notice of termination must be in writing, state the date the notice was served, state the termination date, include a valid reason for termination, and be signed by the landlord or their agent.
-If any of these are missing, the notice may be invalid.
+It must be in writing, state the date served, the termination date, include a valid reason, and be signed by the landlord or their agent.
+If anything is missing, it may be invalid.

 2. 2

-Write to your landlord explaining why you believe the notice is invalid or the eviction is unfair.
-Keep a copy of all correspondence.
-This creates a paper trail that will be useful if you need to involve the RTB.
+Write to your landlord explaining why you believe the notice is invalid or unfair.
+Keep copies of everything — this creates a paper trail for the RTB.

 3. 3

-You can submit a dispute application to the Residential Tenancies Board (RTB) online at rtb.ie or by post.
+Submit a dispute application to the Residential Tenancies Board online at rtb.ie or by post.
 There is no charge for tenants to refer a dispute.
-The RTB will contact your landlord and arrange mediation or adjudication.

 4. 4